- What information we collect and why we collect it.

 EvidenceCare collects information from you in various ways when you access or use the Services.
 For example, we collect personal information from you in the following ways:

 - Information that we receive from other entities.
 Some of our Services may involve obtaining information from other entities such as companies that provide services or products to you.
-In the case of some Services, we may receive this information based on a consent from you.
-In other cases, we may receive information because you participate in a program that utilizes or offers to you the Service.
+In the case of some Services, we may receive this information based on (i) a consent from you, (ii) because you participate in a program that utilizes or offers to you the Service, or (iii) we may receive patient demographic and health information from you through an integration with your electronic medical record system.
+The information is used to facilitate the provider’s workflow in the client’s application session.
+In this latter case, we would never store the patient information and the information will never be submitted in a way that is identifiable to a specific individual.
 In the event that we permit sign on through an outside application or website, we may receive information from such site, account or technology.
 Any information that we collect from your other account, site or technology may depend on the privacy settings you have with that other location, so please consult its privacy and data practices.
 We may collect contact and additional information from social networking sites, accounts or technology.

 - Information we get from your use of our Services.
 We may collect information about the Services that you use and how you use them.
 This information includes: